Gaurav-576/chat-with-db-bot/README.md

 # Chatbot Application

-This chatbot application leverages advanced Natural Language Processing (NLP) techniques to deliver an intelligent and user-friendly conversational experience.
+This chatbot application leverages advanced the Gemini API key to retrieve important insights from the database to deliver an intelligent and user-friendly conversational experience.
 It can understand user input, process queries, and respond accurately in real-time.

 ---